How to Build ADUs in Chicago: Everything You Need to Know

 An ADU without a kitchen or bathroom could be a home office, studio, or a personal retreat outside of the main residence.
-These types of spaces are simpler and cheaper than living space, as they’re not dwelling spaces.
+These are simpler and cheaper than living space, as they’re not dwelling spaces.
 An ADU, by definition, will also have a separate entrance from the main home, even if attached to or part of the main home.

 Why were Chicago ADUs banned?

 Restrictions on ADUs in Chicago often followed complaints from homeowners who wanted to prevent “undesirable” change in their neighborhoods.
 Overcrowding and parking issues are still cited, but a nationwide housing crunch has affected many Americans.
-As a result, more homeowners want a rental unit on their property for income, more multi-generational housing is also seen as an efficient solution financially and for caregiving.
+As a result, more homeowners want a rental unit on their property for income.
+Multi-generational housing is also seen as an efficient solution financially and for caregiving.
 More city governments view ADUs as a way to alleviate a very tight housing market.

 How to get a legal Chicago ADU on your property

 Renovate an existing building into an ADU

 First, is an ADU legally allowed on your property?
-If so, do you have an existing building that you’re sure would be perfect for a granny flat or in-law space (alternative terms for ADU) or rental?
+If so, do you have an existing building?
+Some remodels to consider include a granny flat or in-law space or rental.

 If there’s existing space, what is it currently used for?
 Is it a good candidate for renovation for housing?
-Some older buildings would require so much renovation and updating work that it would be cheaper and faster to remove and replace.
+Some older buildings would require a good deal of renovation work that it would be cheaper and faster to remove and replace.
 A crumbling foundation is a good example of this type of hurdle.

 Build a new Chicago ADU

-When you’re ready to consider either type of project, it’s wise to consult with a general contractor who has experience with these complexities.
+When you’re ready to consider either type of project, it’s wise to consult with a licensed general contractor in Chicago who has experience with these complexities.
 Sweeten can help connect you with local contracting firms in your area.
 Whatever one you build will have to meet all applicable codes.
-In other words, you don’t get a free pass on anything (except the parking minimum, as the pilot program doesn’t require new parking for an ADU.)
-But you do get useful space and may increase your property value, as you’ll have a legal, income-producing space.
+In other words, you don’t get a free pass on anything.
+The exception is the parking minimum.
+The pilot program doesn’t require new parking for an ADU.
+The benefits: new useful build; may increase your property value; and you’ll have a legal, income-producing space.